 To ensure your body is capable of doing all of the above, we need to ensure that your body has optimized nutrient levels to promote pregnancy.
-There a TON of options when it comes to supplements, but I’ve narrowed down my top 5 for you:
+There a TON of options when it comes to supplements, but I’ve narrowed it down to my top favs for you:

 The Fertility Code is the best-kept secret of women who want to take the guesswork out of conceiving, and give themselves every possible chance of getting pregnant quickly and naturally.